wesleycamargo/azure-docs.pt-br/articles/storage-getting-started-guide.md

 - Executar seu primeiro aplicativo do Armazenamento do Azure no Emulador de Armazenamento do Azure
 - Executar seu primeiro aplicativo do Armazenamento do Azure no Serviço de Armazenamento do Azure

-Se você quiser saber sobre o Armazenamento do Azure antes de entrarmos no código, consulte [Próximas etapas][].
+Se você quiser saber sobre o Armazenamento do Azure antes de entrarmos no código, consulte [Próximas etapas](#next-steps).

 ## Executar seu primeiro aplicativo do Armazenamento do Azure no Emulador de Armazenamento do Azure